 The International Academy of Dental Implantology hosted the 1st European Division Implantology at The Royal College of Surgeons of England, London, in October 2016.
-Imminent speakers were invited to speak on innovations pushing the boundaries of excellence in the world of dental Implantology.
+Speakers were invited to speak on innovations pushing the boundaries of excellence in the world of dental Implantology.
 John Blythe was invited to join the likes of Sam Lee, Pieter Hares, Peter Sanders and Josh Brower.
-The trans-Atlantic and European audience of dental surgeons, implant technicians and oral and maxillofacial surgeons received an impressive line up of interactive presentations.
+The trans-Atlantic and European audience of dental surgeons, implant technicians and oral and maxillofacial surgeons received an interesting line up of interactive presentations.

 Before treatment – fractured and discoloured lateral incisor compromising patients smile and facial appearance.

 After minimally invasive surgery, which included removing the fractured tooth and placing the replicate replacement and without the need to drill an implant osteotomy.
 Tooth whitening followed by spectrophotoanslysis a zirconium crown is placed.

 In October 2015, John Blythe and Profesor Maurice Mommaerts hosted the ‘Facing Smile Surgery’ symposium at the Faculty of Medicine, Vrije Universiteit Brussel ( Free University of Brussels).